Develop the skills to make important legal, historical and medical discoveries in this career-focused minor.

 Forensic anthropologists play a critical role in investigating crime scenes, excavating remains and identifying victims and causes of death.
 Minor in forensic anthropology, and you’ll master the fundamentals of data recovery, forensic osteology, dentition, pathology and human anatomy through a combination of classroom instruction and intensive laboratory work.
 This program is excellent preparation for dental, medical or law school, as well as jobs like medical examiner, crime scene investigator, crime laboratory analyst, forensic biologist and biological anthropologist.

-Why Minor in Forensic Anthropology at Adelphi?
+Why Minor in Forensic Anthropology at Adelphi University in New York?

 - Benefit from close collaboration with our world-class faculty who have significant experience recovering and analyzing human remains.